rothgar/rothgar/README.md

 - [linkedin](https://www.linkedin.com/in/justingarrison/)
 - [resume](https://www.justingarrison.com/resume.html)

-If you'd like to schedule a call use [calendly](https://calendly.com/justingarrison/30min)
+If you'd like to schedule a call use [calendly](https://calendly.com/justingarrison/30min).
+Please contact me first or I will decline the invite.